chipster/chipster-openshift/k3s/README.md

 There is a file `security/users` on `auth`, just like in the old Chipster v3, but it won't survive container restarts.
 The easiest way to add new users is through [values.yaml](#helm-chart-values).
 ### Backups

 Every disk will fail eventually, bugs may delete the data or administrators can make mistakes.
-Please make sure you take [backups](backup.md) of your server and check regurlarly that you can also restore the server and its data from these backups.

-Alternatively, make sure
-your users understand that they may lose the files they have stored in Chipster.
+Please make sure you take [backups](backup.md) from your server or make sure your users understand that they may lose the files they have stored in your Chipster server.

 ### Logging